 Trying to do everything at once usually means nothing works well.
 A little SEO, a little PPC, a little social, a little email, results get diluted fast.

-Most roofers should start with local SEO and Google Business Profile, because they create compounding visibility.
-Once those are working, then layer in PPC or content.
+Most roofers should start with local SEO and Google Business Profile, because they create compounding visibility you don't pay for per click.
+From there, layer in PPC — it's the fastest way to learn which keywords actually convert into calls, and that data sharpens your SEO and content targeting.
 Master one or two channels first.
 Scale later.

 2. Neglecting local SEO and Google Business Profile